-Emphasizing mindfulness, breath and alignment, Christy draws on yogic, Buddhist and Taoist philosophy, "sacred ecology" and other indigenous wisdom traditions to weave a creatively flowing, invigorating yet calming, centering yet expanding exploration of Self through Asana—dedicated to social and racial justice and highest wellbeing of the Earth and all beings, for the next seven generations and beyond.
+Emphasizing mindfulness, breath and alignment, Christy draws on yogic, Buddhist and Taoist philosophy, sacred ecology and indigenous wisdom traditions to weave a creatively flowing, invigorating yet calming, centering yet expanding exploration of Self through Asana—dedicated to social and racial justice and highest wellbeing of the Earth and all beings, for the next seven generations and beyond.

 All Christy’s offerings qualify for Continuing Ed units for yoga teachers certified with Yoga Alliance.

 Christy has a B.A. in Latin American & Iberian Studies from U.C.
 Santa Barbara and a minor in Global Peace & Securities and speaks Spanish and Portuguese.
 She also studied Mayan Archeology with Harvard University, spent 2+ years as a Peace Corps Volunteer in Bolivia working with indigenous basket weavers in her late 20's (intending at that time to become an Anthropologist) and was an exchange student for a year in Brazil when she was in high school.